 I need a better and bigger grift.

-I should be selling — in bulk — prepaid visits, some of which will never even happen, by offering “unlimited” visit primary care subscription packages, at a $900 annual rate for adults, knowing full well that an average adult has an expected $450 in annual primary care utilization and is unlikely to attend more than two visits a year.Ima Goniff, MD
+I should be selling — in bulk — prepaid visits, some of which will never even happen, by offering “unlimited” visit primary care subscription packages, at a $900 annual rate for adults, knowing full well that an average adult can be expected to use only about $450 worth of my services and is unlikely to attend more than two visits a year.Ima Goniff, MD

 There is more than one way to violate the duty of putting patients first.
 As a new and different payment model, subscription DPC necessarily presents those who so incline with new and different avenues for gouging.
 But where there is a corrupt will, there will be a corrupt way.